ggmichael/craterstats/README.md

 To simplify the construction of the command line, certain plot properties are persistent.
 If, for example, you specify `source=C:\tmp\area1.scc` in the first overplot, this becomes the default for subsequent overplots until you specify a different source file.
 This also applies to other properties where it is useful, including `binning=`, `colour=` and `psym=`.

 Uncertainty plots for the evaluation of small-area, low-number counts, assuming a complete count of craters larger than d_min can be generated
-(plots for k, measured error and measured/actual age - see Michael, Liu (2025)):
+(plots for k, measured error and measured/actual age - see Michael & Liu, 2025):

     craterstats -pr uncertainty -cs n83 -d_min 0.15

-as well as plots for comparing a sequence of events (Michael, Zhang, Wu, Liu, (2025)):
+as well as plots for comparing a sequence of events (Michael, Zhang et al., 2025):

     craterstats.py -pr seq -ep Wilhelms -xrange 4.2 1 -legend fAca -p src=%sample%/e1.diam,range=[0.24,1.5],type=poisson -p src=%sample%/e2.diam,rng=[0.25,1.5] -p src=%sample%/e3.diam,rng=[0.24,1.5] -p src=%sample%/w1.diam,rng=[0.21,1.2],colour=red

-# Upgrade

-If you later need to upgrade to a newer version, use:

-    pip install --upgrade craterstats

-In case of failure, it is always safe to delete the craterstats environment directory from `<userhome>/miniforge3/envs`, and reinstall fresh.

 # References